pablo-abc/pablo-abc/README.md

 - [felte](https://github.com/pablo-abc/felte): A form management library for Svelte, Solid and React.
 - [svelte-markdown](https://github.com/pablo-abc/svelte-markdown): A markdown renderer that renders to Svelte components.
+- [uvu-expect](https://github.com/pablo-abc/uvu-expect): An assertion library with a similar syntax to ChaiJS aimed to be used with [uvu](https://github.com/lukeed/uvu).
+- [uvu-expect-dom](https://github.com/pablo-abc/uvu-expect-dom): A plugin for `uvu-expect` that adds assertions for the DOM.
+Basically a wrapper on top of `@testing-library/jest-dom`.

 Feel free to check them out!